Jagermeister/CloversTilesHeartsPikes/README.md

 Deck of cards utilities and common entities.
 Name originates from the original French suit names: trèfles (clovers), carreaux (tiles), cœurs (hearts), and piques (pikes).

 ## Video Poker
 Single-draw video poker deals a 5-card hand which players choose to hold any number of cards.
-The unheld cards will be discarded and new cards will be dealt.
-This final 5-card hand is scored as a normal poker hand, although some machines have special rules such as deuces being wild.
-The most important aspect when choosing a strategy is understanding poker hand distributions and the payout structure.
+The unheld cards will be replaced with new cards.
+This final 5-card hand is scored as a normal poker hand, although some special rules may apply such as deuces being wild.
+The most important aspect when choosing a strategy is understanding the poker hand distributions and the payout structure.

 ### Poker Hand Distribution
-We will look at the game variant "Jack or Better", which means to be paid the hand must be at least as strong as a pair of Jacks.
+Looking at the game variant "Jack or Better", which means to be paid the hand must be at least as strong as a pair of Jacks, we will understand how the payout changes the distribution and therefore strategy.
 Let's look at all possible poker hands (52 choose 5, aka 2,598,960 combinations).

 |Hand|Total Hands| |Payout| |Won|
 |----|----:|----|----:|----|----:|